solid-contrib/solid-tutorial-angular/chapter3.md

 * How to read and write video URLs to a Pod
 * How to add a sidebar
-* How to change the location of the URL you are using
-* How to change query string to allow bookmarking
+* How to add a menu bar
-* How to use the `#this` pattern
+* How to display modal dialogs
-* How to use the `urn:tmp:` pattern
+* How to embed video in a page

 ## The App